gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Target platforms

-- Separate the model for how you select a target platform, and the details of a particular target platform.
+- Provide a better way to select the target platforms for a component
     - Use an alias or some kind of selector to define which target platforms to build for.
     - Selector can select multiple target platforms
 - Define some conventions for platforms, along with some conventions for aliases/selectors and names
+    - Remove the conventional `current` platform, instead infer the default target platform using the current operating system and a 'standard' architecture for that operating system on the current machine.
 - Conventional architecture names
     - Intel 32bit: `ia-32`, `i386`, `x86`
     - Intel 64bit: `x86-64`, `x64` (Windows), `amd64` (BSD and Debian linux distributions, Solaris), `x86_64` (linux kernel, OS X, Fedora, GCC tools)